Train from Schiphol to MaastrichtUpdated with 2019 train schedule

 Note: As of July 1st, 2014, the ticket dispenser will issue ‘electronic’ tickets.
 Once you purchased your ticket(s), please swipe your tickets at Schiphol and in Maastricht using the “OV Chip” validation boxes at the railway stations.
 At Schiphol, these boxes can be found in the arrival hall, just before you take the escalator/elevator down to the platforms.
 In Maastricht they are at the end of the platform.
 Swipe your ticket both at Schiphol (to check in) and in Maastricht (to check out).

-When you have purchased your ticket(s), use the escalator to go down to platform 3 (which is downstairs on your right side).
+When you have purchased your ticket(s), use the escalator to go down to PLATFORM 3 (which is downstairs on your right side).
 The escalators/elevators are located in the middle of the arrival hall and cannot be missed.
 The train you need to take, departs at XX.18 and XX.48 minutes past the hour.
 Trains are punctual.
-This train has a final destination of "Venlo".
+This train has a final destination of "VENLO".
 In Utrecht Central Station (Utrecht C) you need to change trains.
-"Vertrek" means "departure".
+You will arrive on platform 18, the next train leaves 15 minutes later from this same platorm.